cerealcoder/dynamodb-timeseries/README.md

 ## Usage

-1. Add this package to your package.json file:
+1. Add this package and if necessary, a peer dependency of the aws SDK to your package.json file:

         "dependencies": {
             ...
-            "dynamodb-timeseries": "^0.0.16",
+            "dynamodb-timeseries": "^0.1.00",
+            "aws-sdk: "^2.x",
             ...
         }